isomerpages/moe-punggolsec/_cce/PSS Student Support Team.md

 **CONFIDENTIALLY**

 Part of the counselling process involves a therapeutic relationship between the student and counsellor.
 Confidentiality is maintained and information is shared by the school counsellor on a need-to-know basis, with the exceptions where safety becomes a concern to the student, or law has been breached.

+**School Education and Career Guidance Counsellor**

+ECG counsellor provides education and career guidance support to all students.

+Students may request for an appointment at https://go.gov.sg/pssecg

+Students can also email Ms Grace Champion at grace_champion@schools.gov.sg